 - Wedding planners may be valuable to fulfill the desires of the families involved, but they are never a part of Bethesda’s preparations, nor are they permitted at the wedding rehearsal.

-- Order of Service leaflets are prepared in the parish office, the information for which must be received no later than three weeks prior to the date of the wedding.
-If a more elaborate leaflet is desired, one which would be printed professionally, then a final proof-reading at Bethesda needs to take place four weeks prior to the wedding date.
+- Order of Service programs are prepared in the parish office, the information for which must be received no later than six weeks prior to the date of the wedding.
+If a more elaborate program is desired, one which would be printed professionally, then a final proof-reading at Bethesda needs to take place four weeks prior to the wedding date.